 Regular roof inspections are incredibly valuable because they let you catch budding issues with your roof.
 Without it, the problems with your roof will grow leading to the need for costly roof replacements.
 The importance of a roof for a home is often overlooked and dreaded when it comes time to face replacing it.
 So, if you wish to save money in the long run and protect your home, this guide will tell you the true value of regular roof inspection.

 Before That – What Is A Roof Inspection?

-Even the strongest and most durable roof can have some weakness.
+Even the strongest and most durable roof can have some weaknesses.
 Inspecting your roof at least twice a year can help you to prevent structural damage to your home, especially after the rains or snow.
 The main aim of carrying out a roof inspection is to locate problem spots and potentially vulnerable areas.
-Few of the most common problems associated with roofs are:
+A few of the most common problems associated with roofs are:

 - Shingle granules in rain gutters

 - Improper air conditioning or swamp cooler installation

 - Sagging between rafters or near ridges